-Our culture is losing the understanding of what marriage was designed to be.
+Many cultures in the world today are losing the understanding of what marriage was designed to be.
 We live in a world that says we should get what we want any way we can get it.
-Marriage is often seen as confinement that may hamper our ability to have what we want when we want it.
-Every marriage gag involving a ball and chain furthers that attitude.
-Marriage today is often mocked as an archaic institution that has lost its relevance.
+Marriage is sometimes seen as confinement that may hamper our ability to have what we want when we want it.
+Marriage today is sometimes mocked as an archaic institution that has lost its relevance.

 However, there is no command in Scripture that everyone must be married.
 In fact, the apostle Paul favored singleness as a way to devote more time to serving God (1 Corinthians 7:7-9, 32-35).
 There are some who do not feel the need to be married, and there is nothing wrong with that.
 Single people can have fulfilling lives and find emotional support through friends, family, and ministry opportunities.
 However, our society has begun to equate singleness with sexual immorality, and that is very wrong.
 Paul’s promotion of singleness was so that a person could devote his or her full attention to the things of Christ.
 Singleness should never be used as an excuse to live in sexual sin.
 But if a single person can control his or her passions and live a morally pure life, there is no need to feel pressured to marry (1 Corinthians 7:37).